 With our county’s positive rate and cases continuing to stay down below 10%, we have been slowly reopening in phases and hope to continue on this path as long as cases don’t increase again.
 We are still fairly restricted in our licensed areas (nursing home, memory care and assisted living centers).
 Our independent living has more activities and reopening than our licensed areas.
 However, we are also looking at ways that we can continue to safely connect the residents in licensed areas with their family and friends until we are provided new guidelines from CDC and the Department of Health.
 That means that as you hear about us doing something in one area of the campus, that does not mean that the same is happening in another area of the campus.

 We will continue to offer safety recommendations over the next several months and provide you with guidance and information needed to each make the best decision for you and your health.
 Our medical professionals continue to state masks, physical distancing and good hand hygiene (good infection control practices) will be around for some time to come; possibly throughout 2021.
 If following those practices and getting the vaccine will allow us to safely reconnect with our family and friends, it is well worth it!

-Thank you to everyone for all you are doing to keep each and everyone here at Dow Rummel safe while still finding ways to connect and support each other.
+Thank you to everyone for all you are doing to keep everyone at Dow Rummel safe while still finding ways to connect and support each other.
 I personally want to say thank you to everyone who has reached out to me by stopping by, calling or emailing to provide your support and to let me know you have been thinking of me or praying for me.
-Your support and prayers have certainly been a key part of my wellbeing during the last
+Your support and prayers have certainly been a key part of my wellbeing during the last year!

 Darla J Van Rosendale, CEO